 Turning Point’s Statewide Specialist Clinical Services are based in Richmond, and include a range of medical, psychiatry, specialist psychology and neuropsychology assessment and treatment services.
 These services are available to anyone in state of Victoria.

-In the Eastern region, Turning Point is the lead agency for the Eastern Consortium of Alcohol and Drug Services (ECADS) – a partnership of alcohol and other drug service providers that cover the inner eastern metropolitan region.
-Turning Point is also a member of the SURe consortium in the outer Eastern region.
+In the Eastern region, Turning Point is the lead agency for the Eastern Consortium of Alcohol and Drug Services (ECADS) – a partnership of alcohol and other drug service providers that cover the inner and outer eastern metropolitan region.

 Referral information and forms